• info@al-dirassa.com

 • avoid places where alcohol is consumed;

-• stay away from people who encourage this practice;
+• distance yourself from people who encourage this habit;

 • replace the habit with beneficial activities;

-• seek medical or psychological help in cases of addiction;
+• seek medical or psychological help in case of addiction;

-• surround yourself with righteous and supportive people.
+• come closer to righteous and supportive people.

 A relapse should not lead to despair.
-The believer starts again, asks for forgiveness and continues making efforts with patience.
+The believer starts again, asks forgiveness and continues with patience.

-The issue of alcohol shows the importance of learning Islam with method and clarity.
-The rules of halal and haram are not only prohibitions.
-They aim to protect faith, the heart, the body and human relationships.
+The question of alcohol shows the importance of learning Islam with method.
+Halal and haram rules are not merely prohibitions; they aim to protect faith, heart, body and human relationships.

-If you want to organize your learning, you can read our guide to learn Islam step by step.
-It presents the essential foundations: Islamic belief, prayer, purification, the Quran, the Sunnah and Muslim manners.
+To organize your learning, you can consult our guide to learn Islam step by step.

-To go further, Al-Dirassa also offers online Islamic courses for beginners, adults and students who want to study Islamic sciences in a progressive way.
+Al-Dirassa also offers Islamic sciences online courses adapted to beginners, adults and those who want to study Islam progressively.

 Free trial